Plan

 The Description field must contain a valueYou cannot leave the Description field blank.

-Lines with an Action ID must have an Actioner and Complete by dateA complete plan has an action or task, an actioner, and the date by which the associated task needs to be completed on each line.
+Lines with an Action ID must have an Actioner and Complete by dateA complete plan has an action or task, an actioner, and the date the associated task needs to be completed by on each line.
 You cannot add a partially complete line to this plan.

-Some lines do not have actions definedA complete plan has an action or task, an actioner, and the date by which the associated task needs to be completed on each line.
+Some lines do not have actions definedA complete plan has an action or task, an actioner, and the date the associated task needs to be completed by on each line.
 You've left some lines in this plan blank.

 [User] ( [User name] ) is not authorized for [Entity] for site [Change request Site]Permission to edit this plan is controlled through your user profile.
-If your user profile has administrator rights, you have unrestricted visibility and access to the plans otherwise access is restricted by site.
+If your user profile has administrator rights, you have unrestricted visibility and access to the plans, otherwise access is restricted by site.
 Check the level of access provided for your user profile.
-It could have site restrictions against it.
+It could have site restrictions.